Sinn Féin: Name

 The phrase "Sinn Féin" is Irish for "Ourselves" or "We Ourselves", although it is frequently mistranslated as "ourselves alone" (from "Sinn Féin Amháin", an early-20th-century slogan).
 The name is an assertion of Irish national sovereignty and self-determination, i.e., the Irish people governing themselves, rather than being part of a political union with Great Britain under the Westminster Parliament.

 A split in January 1970, mirroring a split in the IRA, led to the emergence of two groups calling themselves Sinn Féin.
-One, under the continued leadership of Tomás Mac Giolla, became known as "Sinn Féin (Gardiner Place)", or "Official Sinn Féin"; the other, led by Ruairí Ó Brádaigh, became known as "Sinn Féin (Kevin Street)", or "Provisional Sinn Féin".
-As the "Officials" dropped all mention of Sinn Féin from their name in 1982—instead calling themselves the Workers' Party—the term "Provisional Sinn Féin" has fallen out of use, and the party is now known simply as "Sinn Féin".
+The majority group, under the continued leadership of Tomás Mac Giolla, became known as Official Sinn Féin or Sinn Féin (Gardiner Place).
+The minority group, led by Ruairí Ó Brádaigh, became known as Provisional Sinn Féin or Sinn Féin (Kevin Street).
+Official Sinn Féin changed its name to Sinn Féin-The Workers' Party in 1977, and in 1982 it changed its name to The Workers' Party.
+As the "Official" group had dropped all mention of Sinn Féin from its name in 1982, the term "Provisional Sinn Féin" fell out of use, and in 1987 Provisional Sinn Féin registered as a political party in the Republic of Ireland under the name Sinn Féin.

 Sinn Féin members have been referred to colloquially as "Shinners", a term intended as a pejorative.